 Go Whitewater Rafting

 Add some adrenaline to your vacation and try water rafting.
-Along the way, you can admire Whistler’s snow-capped mountains and deep valleys, and you might spot some wildlife.
+Along the way, you can admire Whistler’s snow-capped mountains and deep valleys and spot wildlife.

 You can choose from a Class 2 or 3 ride along the Green River just a few minutes north of Whistler Village to a more challenging Class 3-4 ride on the Elaho and Squamish Rivers.
 Paddle hard or hold on and enjoy the ride while certified guides navigate you safely through the rapids.